uQr/cordova-docs/tips-and-workarounds/general/tips-and-workarounds-general-readme.md

 #General Cordova tips and workarounds

-> **NOTE:** This article is depreciated.
+> **NOTE:** This article is deprecated.
 The new article can be found [here](/articles/tips-and-workarounds/general/tips-and-workarounds-general-readme.md).